SomthingInteresting/CV/README.md

-## Your Name
+## Quddus Rahman

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+I'm enjoy solving complex problems, making life easier and better for all.
+I'm excited to see what the future holds in tech.

 ## Projects